Skip to main content

 Alexa is a physical therapist who works in an outpatient pediatric clinic in Sacramento.
 Though she excels in her professional and clinical responsibilities, she has lately been struggling with some personal issues, including a health crisis with her elderly father and a recent acrimonious divorce.
 She also just found out that her teenaged son dropped out of high school.

-With all the recent upheaval in her personal life, Alexa accidentally misplaced the letter from the Physical Therapy Board of California that contained the forms for her upcoming licensure renewal.
-Three weeks after her renewal deadline had passed, the director of the pediatric practice where Alexa works requested updated copies of state licenses for all therapist employees.
+With all the recent upheaval in her personal life, Alexa accidentally misplaced the notification from the Physical Therapy Board of California reminding her of her upcoming licensure renewal deadline.
+Three weeks after the deadline had passed, the director of the pediatric practice where Alexa works requested updated copies of state licenses for all therapist employees.
 Alexa realized that she had forgotten to renew her license, which was now expired.
 To make matters worse, Alexa also realized that she had not completed sufficient continuing education to be eligible for license renewal.
 Alexa was extremely upset and embarrassed and became tearful in her manager’s office as she described the recent stressors in her life that had contributed to her forgetting to complete her license renewal requirements.

 Discussion